Get insider access

 When It Matters

-Backlight strobing is designed to improve the appearance of motion, particularly when there's persistence blur.
+Backlight strobing is designed to improve the appearance of motion while gaming or using it for any other content with fast-moving objects, particularly when there's persistence blur.
 Persistence blur is caused by the sample-and-hold method monitors use, causing a trail to appear behind fast-moving objects.
-Introducing BFI features can help reduce this persistence blur and make motion look crystal clear.
+Persistence blur happens when a frame persists on the screen, particularly with lower refresh rates where the monitor draws a new frame after a longer time than on higher refresh rates.
+For example, the frame time at 60Hz is 16.7 ms, whereas it's 4.17 ms with 240Hz.
+Introducing backlight strobing can help reduce this persistence blur and make motion look sharper.

-Enabling the BFI feature on your monitor is entirely a personal choice, and some people simply prefer leaving it disabled.
-You shouldn't buy a monitor only because it has a BFI feature, but if you prefer having one, then it's something to consider.
+Enabling the backlight strobing feature on your monitor is entirely a personal choice, and some people simply prefer leaving it disabled.
+We don't suggest buying a monitor only because it has this feature, but if you prefer having one, it's something to consider.

-Below you can see how the BFI feature on the Gigabyte M27Q X improves the appearance of motion.
-Although it already has such fantastic motion handling, enabling the BFI further makes fast-moving objects look clearer.
+Below, you can see how the backlight strobing feature on the ASUS ROG Swift Pro PG248QP improves the appearance of motion.
+Although it already has such fantastic motion handling, enabling backlight strobing further makes fast-moving objects look clearer.

 Backlight strobing vs. black frame insertion